sst/sst/examples/typescript-monorepo/README.md

 We provide a scripts folder to create these scripts - they can import code directly from `@acme/core`.
 This is an example of why it's helpful to separate your business logic from your lambda code.
 It allows it to be used in scripting scenarios without having to try and trigger lambdas housing the business logic.

-We take advantage of `esbuild-runner` to execute the `typescript` code directly.
-You can use the included yarn script to run a script like this `yarn script ./scripts/example.ts`
+We take advantage of `esbuild-runner` to execute the TypeScript code directly.
+You can use the included yarn script to run a script like this `yarn script ./scripts/example.ts`.